ECHO-Chicago: Hepatitis C-Spring 2022

 At the conclusion of this activity, participants will be able to:

-- Describe staging and cirrhosis of the liver;
+- Describe staging and symptoms at each stage of cirrhosis of the liver;

 The University of Chicago reserves the right to cancel or postpone this conference due to unforeseen circumstances.
 In the unlikely event this activity must be cancelled or postponed, the registration fee will be refunded; however, The University of Chicago is not responsible for any related costs, charges, or expenses to participants, including fees assessed by airline/travel/lodging agencies.